dotnet/csharpstandard/standard/types.md

 > }
 > ```

-The compiler may issue a warning where the parameter that might be null is assigned to a variable that should not be null.
-If the parameter is null-checked before assignment, the compiler may use that in its nullable state analysis and not issue a warning:
+A compiler may issue a warning where the parameter that might be null is assigned to a variable that should not be null.
+If the parameter is null-checked before assignment, a compiler may use that in its nullable state analysis and not issue a warning:

 > <!-- Example: {template:"code-in-class-lib", name:"NullChecked"} -->
 > ```csharp